pinskylab/kelpEVOL_fq_gz_processing/README.md

 sbatch /home/e1garcia/shotgun_PIRE/pire_fq_gz_processing/Multi_FASTQC.sh <script arguments>
 ```

+*We recommend option 2, because, if a script changes while you are processing data, you will automatically be using the most updated version of the script if you specify the full path.
+Cloning or copying means you will have to double-check the script/pull new changes every time.*

 ---

 ## Overview

 ***Trim, deduplicate, decontaminate, and repair the raw `fq.gz` files***
-*(few hours for each of the 2 trims and deduplication, decontamination can take 1-2 days; reparing is done in 1-2 hrs)*
+*(few hours for each of the 2 trims and deduplication, decontamination can take 1-2 days; repairing is done in 1-2 hrs)*

 Scripts to run